Healthy bread alternatives for breakfast and lunch May 14, 2020

 Avoid the post-lunch energy slump

-Although it doesn't taste ‘sweet’, white bread can be very quickly digested and the starch within it converted to sugar.
-That ‘slump’ that we mentioned earlier is caused by a sudden rush, or spike, of blood sugar (and energy) which then quickly vanishes from our bloodstream leaving us feeling tired and unfocussed.
-Switching up to one or more of the alternatives we’ve listed makes a world of difference.
-Here are some of the benefits that you might find:
+Although it doesn't taste ‘sweet’, white bread can be digested very quickly and the starch within converted just as quickly to sugar.
+That ‘slump’ that we mentioned earlier is caused by a sudden rush or spike of blood sugar (and energy) which then quickly vanishes from our bloodstream leaving us feeling tired and unfocussed.
+Switching up to one or more of the alternatives we’ve highlighted makes a world of difference and it won’t take long before you start to feel it.

-• Oat-based products have a higher wholegrain content meaning more essential micronutrients (vitamins and minerals) than you’d usually get with refined grains like those in white bread.
+• Oat-based products have a higher wholegrain content, meaning more essential micronutrients (vitamins and minerals) than you’d usually get with refined grains like those in white bread.

 • You can even reduce the risk of certain chronic diseases like heart disease, diabetes and obesity through regularly consuming wholegrains like oats.